Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 }

-Annotations are powerful tools, so here's a little bit of their potential
+Annotations are powerful tools; below I share a bit of their potential

-With the extension Jackson can we just forget about converting things to JSON.
-Jackson knows how to inspect the types of data that our methods return and convert them to JSON if we tell them to.
-In this way, you can easily create specific entities that correspond to models and return them as a result of our endpoints, to let them reach the consumer of our API as if they were objects JSON normal.
+With the Jackson extension, we can simply forget about converting things to JSON.
+Jackson knows how to inspect the data types our methods return and convert them to JSON if we indicate so.
+This way, you can easily create specific entities that correspond to models and return them as results from our endpoints, letting them reach the consumer of our API as if they were normal JSON objects.

-• @JsonIgnore.
-This will ignore this information and will not show it in the Json response.
+- @JsonIgnore.
+This will ignore this information and not show it in the JSON response.

-• @UpdateTimestamp.
-To keep track of when the last update was made to the entity.
+- @UpdateTimestamp.
+To keep track of when the last update was made on the entity.

-7. Do you want to prevent an empty piece of data from coming into the body?
+7. Want to prevent empty data from coming in the body?

 One of the most common situations I face when making APIs is maintaining proper data validation.
-For these cases, the extension is useful Hibernate Validator (Quarkus.io).
+For these cases, the Hibernate Validator extension (Quarkus.io) is useful.

 To add it, run the following command at the end of the project.